davidrapson/davidrapson.co.uk/_posts/2014-11-15-deploying-javascript-applications-revisited.md

 ### CSS Files

-This was a pretty interesting approach in the original article and one I can see working really well for third-party client-side apps.
-I didn't have these contstraints so have stuck with the old minify, gzip, cache heavily approach.
+The orignal article discussed building CSS directly into the JS application build as a string.
+It was a pretty interesting approach and one I can see working really well for third-party client-side apps.
+I've not had same contstraints yet so stick with the old minify, gzip, cdn, cache heavily approach.

 ## Build apps into self-contained folders